NLeSC/structure-from-motion/docs/install-ubuntu-14.10.md

 Next, start your virtual ubuntu image, log in, start a terminal and install virtualbox guest additions:

+    sudo apt-get install virtualbox-guest-dkms
+    sudo apt-get install virtualbox-guest-utils
-    sudo apt-get install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11
+    sudo apt-get install virtualbox-guest-x11

-This allows you to be able to use it screen.
+These packages help you run the guest operating system at the same resolution as the host.
+Installing these packages obfuscates the need to re-install the [guest additions](https://www.virtualbox.org/manual/ch04.html#idp96641072) every time you update the host's kernel.

 Step 1: Install the necessary tools
 ----